verifyas/docs/source/index.html.md

 iSO SDK is a developer friendly wrapper that uses WebView to open and manage our Javascript SDK.

-You can find installation, configuration and usage instructions in [iOS SDK](https://github.com/verifyas/ios-sdk) GitHub repository.
+You can find installation, configuration and usage instructions in the [iOS SDK](https://github.com/verifyas/ios-sdk) GitHub repository.

 # Android SDK

 Android SDK is a developer friendly wrapper that uses WebView to open and manage our Javascript SDK.

-You can find installation, configuration and usage instructions in [Android SDK](https://github.com/verifyas/android-sdk) GitHub repository.
+You can find installation, configuration and usage instructions in the [Android SDK](https://github.com/verifyas/android-sdk) GitHub repository.

 # API Keys